JJNod88/jjn-pp2-tbc/README.md

 * Random choice array for each of the three main choices (rock, paper, scissors).
     * console.log tested a random number to ensure the Math was working up to 5 - success
 * Event Listener for rock paper scissor lizard spock.
-    * console.log(any of the 5 choices).
+    * console.log(any of the 5 choices)
     * Replaced by function = theGame()
 * console.log for the game logic.
 Testing user choice vs computer choice
     * Replaced by the functions = userDraws(), userWins(), userLoses()
-    * console.log tested these - success.
+    * console.log tested these - success
 * AudioBtn test to see that it was working before adding functionality.

 ### Manual Testing